akbasu/Spring-Config-SteelToe_Demo/README.md

 cf push -f manifest.yml -p .\publish
 ```

-Switch ASPNETCORE_ENVIRONMENT between development and staging.
+Switch ASPNETCORE_ENVIRONMENT variable value between 'development' and 'staging'.
 Push and see changes in the API response